Steven H. Zarit

 Distinguished Professor, Department of Human Development and Family Studies; Adjunct Professor, Gerontology Institute, University College of Health Science, Jönköping, Sweden

-305 Health & Human Development East
+204 Health and Human Development Building

 The Pennsylvania State University

 Ph.D., 1972, Human Development, University of Chicago

 Postdoctoral Training in Clinical Psychology, 1972-1973, Department of Psychology, University of Chicago

 Adult development and aging; mental health and aging; cross-national comparisons of old age care; intervention research.